 A lack of empathy is one of the most identifiable qualities of a narcissist, according to Seltzer.
 "They literally are unable to feel another's distress and act with any genuine compassion for them," he says.

-A competitive streak is one thing, but narcissists take things to the extreme—a pattern in most of their behavior.
-“When criticism and shaming from others lead us to question whether we're good enough, we're likely to overcompensate for these perceived flaws by doing things that might help us feel better than others," Seltzer says.
+A healthy competitive nature is one thing, but narcissists take things to the extreme.
+"When criticism and shaming from others lead us to question whether we're good enough, we're likely to overcompensate for these perceived flaws by doing things that might help us feel better than others," Seltzer says.
 "Since, deep down, we question whether we're really as good as them."